 Local energy projects are located where the people who use the power they provide, live and work.
-They are set up and run by local public, private, third-sector and community organisations.
-Local energy supports growth in the local economy and provides local job opportunities and social benefit.
-It provides power to homes, businesses and public buildings, and offers income-generating opportunities to all kinds of organisations.
+They are set up and run by local public, private, third-sector or community organisations.
+The provision of local energy supports growth in the local economy and provides local job opportunities and social benefit.
+It supplies power to homes, businesses and public buildings, and offers income-generating opportunities to all kinds of organisations.

 Local energy projects lend themselves well to low carbon, renewable and innovative technologies.
 They also have the potential to make a significant contribution to the UK’s energy supply.
-They will help to ensure affordable and reliable energy supply in years to come and reduce carbon emissions to limit climate change.
+They will help to ensure that we have an affordable and reliable energy supply in years to come, and to reduce our carbon emissions to limit climate change.

-Many local energy projects are not reaching delivery, either because they are too small to meet investors’ requirements or there is lack of resource and technical expertise to deliver them.
-The Greater South East Energy Hub provides support to project developers to address these constraints and make progress on local energy.
+Many local energy projects are not reaching delivery, either because they are too small to meet investors’ requirements, or because there is lack of resource and technical expertise to deliver them.
+The Energy Hub provides support to project developers to address these constraints and helps them make progress with their energy schemes.

-Local Enterprise Partnerships are a business-led partnership between local authorities and business and were initiated by central government to identify local economic priorities.
+Local Enterprise Partnerships are a business-led partnership between local authorities and the business community.
+They were initiated by the government to identify local economic priorities.
 They work to improve local infrastructure and to support local economic growth, job creation and the development of workforce skills.

-The Hub will receive funding from the government’s Department of Business Energy and Industrial Strategy (BEIS) until March 2021.
-The Energy Hub is working to identify how it can become financially self-sustaining for the future.
+The Energy Hub will receive funding from the government’s Department for Business, Energy and Industrial Strategy until March 2021.
+The Energy Hub is currently working to identify how it can become sustainable for the future.

-The Energy Hub operations team members are widely located across the greater south east to ensure good coverage and outreach within the region.
+The Energy Hub’s team of experts are widely located across the greater south east region to ensure good coverage and outreach within the area.

-Click on the button below – the Energy Hubs have prepared a glossary to help you.
+Click on the button below to download a glossary that has been developed to help you.